rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >Example:
 ><CITE>The notted [that is, noted] history of Mother Grim</CITE>

-<a name="0.4.72.2">0.4.72.2</a> If the misprint or misspelling occurs in the first five words of the [Title proper](/DCRMR/title/Title-proper/) (or, if the [Title proper](/DCRMR/title/Title-proper/) beings with an article, the first six words), record [Variant titles of manifestation](/DCRMR/title/Variant-title-of-manifestation/) for the form of title without the interpolation and for the form of title as if it had been rendered correctly (see [1.25.355.1](/DCRMR/title/Variant-title-of-manifestation/#1.25.355.1)).
+<a name="0.4.72.2">0.4.72.2</a> If the misprint or misspelling occurs in the first five words of the [Title proper](/DCRMR/title/Title-proper/) (or, if the [Title proper](/DCRMR/title/Title-proper/) begins with an article, the first six words), record [Variant titles of manifestation](/DCRMR/title/Variant-title-of-manifestation/) for the form of title without the interpolation and for the form of title as if it had been rendered correctly (see [1.25.355.1](/DCRMR/title/Variant-title-of-manifestation/#1.25.355.1)).

 <a name="0.4.72.3">0.4.72.3</a> Do not correct words spelled according to older or non-standard orthographic conventions (“françoise” for “française,” or “antient” for “ancient”).  *Optionally*, if the [Title proper](/DCRMR/title/Title-proper/) contains words spelled according to older or non-standard orthographic conventions, provide additional title access for the title spelled according to modern orthography (see [Variant title of manifestation, 1.25.3555.1](/DCRMR/title/Variant-title-of-manifestation/#1.25.3555.1)).